123456789_123456789_123456789_123456789_123456789_

 #rehashself

-Rebuilds the hash table by recomputing the hash index for each key; returns self.
+Rebuilds the hash table for self by recomputing the hash index for each key; returns self.
+Calling this method ensures that the hash table is valid.

 The hash table becomes invalid if the hash value of a key has changed after the entry was created.
 See Modifying an Active Hash Key.